FranSal/Data-Cleaning-Course-Project/codebook.md

             setNames(my_total_x, features$V2) where features$V2 is the list of names to overwrite the standard V1, V2....Vn

-10.- read the activities.txt file and create my_total_y  using a mutate and transform formula to substitute the numeric code and insert a meaningful activity:
+10.- Read the activities.txt file and create my_total_y  using a mutate and transform formula to substitute the numeric code and insert a meaningful activity:

              my_total_y <- total_y %>%
                 mutate( activity = activities$V2[total_y$V1]) %>% # here we are adding a new column named "activity" select(activity) # here we get rid of the the old V1 col we inherited from the original total_y

-11.- blend the three sets ( my_total_x, my_total_y, total_subj) into a new set with subject and activity as the 1st and 2nd columns.
+11.- Blend the three sets ( my_total_x, my_total_y, total_subj) into a new set with subject and activity as the 1st and 2nd columns.
              my_dataset <- tbl_df(bind_cols(total_subj, my_total_y, my_total_x ))

 This new set (my_dataset) holds 79  extracted variables + 2 new ones ("subject" and "activity") for a total of 81 variables,